tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/开发指南/云函数状态码_intl_en.md

 <tr>
 <td>432<br>ResourceLimitReached</td>
 <td>The account-level or region-level concurrency limit is reached.</td>
-<td><ul class="params"><li>For a function with a maximum dedicated quota configured, if the function concurrency exceeds the quota, this message will be returned.
-You can assess your business needs and increase the quota or refer to <a href="https://cloud.tencent.com/document/product/583/51585#.E8.A7.A3.E5.86.B3.E5.B9.B6.E5.8F.91.E8.B6.85.E9.99.90.E7.9B.B8.E5.85.B3.E6.8C.87.E5.BC.95">Concurrency Overrun Troubleshooting</a>.</li>
+<td><ul class="params"><li>For a function with a reserved quota configured, if the function concurrency exceeds the quota, this message will be returned.
+You can assess your business needs and increase the quota or refer to <a href="https://intl.cloud.tencent.com/document/product/583/39848">Concurrency Overrun Troubleshooting</a>.</li>
-<li>For a function with no maximum dedicated quota configured, if the concurrency quota actually used by the function exceeds the region-level unused concurrency quota, this message will be returned.
-You can assess your business needs and configure a maximum dedicated quota for the function.
+<li>For a function with no reserved quota configured, if the concurrency quota actually used by the function exceeds the region-level unused concurrency quota, this message will be returned.
+You can assess your business needs and configure a reserved quota for the function.
 If the remaining available quota in the corresponding region cannot meet your business needs, you can <a href="https://cloud.tencent.com/online-service?from=connect-us">contact us</a> to increase the total concurrency quota in the region.</td>
 </tr>

 <tr>
 <td>433<br>TimeLimitReached</td>
 <td>Function execution is not completed after the <a href="https://intl.cloud.tencent.com/document/product/583/19805">execution timeout period</a> elapses.</td>
 <td><ul class="params"><li>Please check whether a large number of time-consuming operations exists in the service code.</li>
 <li>Please set a longer timeout period on the **Function Configuration** page.
-If the current timeout period has been set to the maximum value, you can create an async function as instructed in <a href="https://cloud.tencent.com/document/product/583/51519">Async Execution</a> to get a function execution duration of up to 24 hours.</li></ul></td>
+If the current timeout period has been set to the maximum value, you can create an async function as instructed in <a href="https://intl.cloud.tencent.com/document/product/583/39466">Async Execution</a> to get a function execution duration of up to 24 hours.</li></ul></td>
 </tr>

 <tr>